Document Design, How-to Guides, Printing

 Up – A term used to describe how many individual pieces can be printed on a larger sheet.
 Examples of up include two up, four up, etc.

-UV Coating – UV Coating is a shiny durable high gloss coating that is applied to the printed stock.
+UV Coating – A shiny, durable, high-gloss coating applied to printed stock.
 It is applied to the paper as a liquid and is finished and sealed with ultraviolet light.

 V